 How can we prepare for the worst while traveling?
-We can follow all sorts of advice, do all the right things, and still be a victim of a pickpocket or mugger.
-We are also human, and may at times misplace our wallets and purses, never to be seen again.
-These situations suck, but they happen everyday.
-If we aren’t prepared for them, they can turn what was supposed to be a wonderful adventure into a torturous nightmare.
+We can follow all sorts of advice, do all the right things, and still be victims of a pickpocket or mugger.
+We are also human and may at times misplace our wallets and purses, never to be seen again.
+These situations suck, but they happen every day.
+If we don’t prepare for them, they can turn what was supposed to be an incredible adventure into a torturous nightmare.

 Thankfully, you can prepare for these awful situations while traveling.
-Don’t get me wrong, it will still suck, but at least you will be able to enjoy the rest of your trip (and get home!) if something bad does happen.
+Don’t get me wrong, it will still suck, but at least you will be able to enjoy the rest of your trip (and make it home!) if something bad does happen.

-Speaking of something bad happening, I guess I should clarify what that means.
+Speaking of something terrible happening, we should clarify what that means.
 What does it mean to prepare for the worst while traveling?
 What is the worst that can happen?

 If your passport gets lost or stolen, having a copy for the embassy will help you get a replacement.
-Keeping one safe with a relative at home will help in the worst case scenarios (fire, highway robbery, etc.).
+Keeping one safe with a relative at home will help in the worst-case scenarios (fire, highway robbery, etc.).
 We hope nothing like this ever happens, but it is much better to be prepared with backup documents in case it does.

 Multiple Money Locations

 Have money available in more than one pocket, and keep a spare bill in your shoe or something.
-Also have money in your purse.
-If you are mugged, the robber will probably be happy with just the purse, and won’t consider that you have extra money elsewhere.
+Also, have cash in your purse or wallet.
+If you are mugged, the robber will probably be happy with just the bag and won’t consider that you have extra money elsewhere.

 If you’re planning on traveling via car, there’s a whole host of things that can go wrong.
-Make sure you get proper vehicle maintenance done before you go and be sure to plan for any other road trip disasters that might occur.
+Ensure you get proper vehicle maintenance done before you go and plan for any other road trip disasters that might occur.
 You should also book your hotels in advance unless you want to end up sleeping in the car.